Fun Facts, Observations and Quotes

 Affleck had to be convinced to play the part of O’Bannion.
 “It was the bad guy part.
 I didn’t want to play the bad guy.
 But I figured I’d do it anyway.”

 As mentioned previously, rehearsals started in June 1992 and principal photography started in July, ending sometime during the last 2 weeks of August.
 In mid-June he sent a letter to the cast encouraging experimentation and improvisation, saying “if the final movie is 100% word-for-word what’s in the script, it will be a massive underachievement.”
 He encouraged the actors to work up different angles on scenes and to bring it to him.
 If he liked it, he would send out the B crew to shoot it.
 Affleck: “He was true to his word.
 I would write stuff, and it appeared in the movie.
 I felt empowered to have a voice in that, and it gave me the notion that you could make movies that way.”
 Examples of this in action: it was 2 weeks into shooting when, as mentioned above, he walked up to Marissa Ribisi (Cynthia) and said, “You know, I really want to find a love interest for Cynthia.”
-The entire hood open gearhead talk scene between Wooderson and Clint was mostly improvised.
+The entire hood-open gearhead talk scene between Wooderson and Clint was mostly improvised.
 Working collaboratively and in the moment helped this film immensely.

 Darla: “Lick me, all of you!”

-The entire cast was put up in the Radisson (formerly the Sheraton Crest Hotel), at First Street and Congress Ave.
+The entire cast was put up in the Sheraton Crest Hotel, at First Street and Congress Ave.
 (First St is now named Cesar Chavez St).
 This is right in the middle of downtown Austin and next to Lady Bird Lake and the Congress Ave Bridge.
 It's actually right across the river from the Hyatt where McConaughey and Don Phillips met.
 Due to the downtown college atmosphere, the cast began to fall into cliques that mirrored the movie.
 Jason London: “…it was very true that I was very much like Pink and hung out with every single group at different times.”

 You can thank Editor Sandra Adair for the movie’s focus on Mitch.
 Linklater’s script mostly focused on Pink, but as Adair says, “If it was in the script it didn’t reveal itself the way it did when Wiley Wiggins took on the character.”
-Wiggins’s memorable performance drew the editor’s storyline away from Pink to give more time to Mitch in a very balanced way.
+Wiggins’s memorable performance drew the editor’s storyline away from Pink to give more time to Mitch in a more balanced way.

 Regarding editing and deleted scenes, I can only comment from my perspective.
 I watched this movie many times before they released the deleted scenes.
 As I watched the deleted scenes for the first time, I immediately felt that the editor did an amazing job, because not one of them is good enough to either add to the story or to supersede any final cut footage.
 I’ve watched them more than once, too, and my opinion remains the same.

 Although “Slow Ride” is used twice in the film and got the closing credits slot once Zeppelin’s “Rock and Roll” was unobtainable, “Sweet Emotion”, “Free Ride” and “Low Rider” are my picks for the best songs in the movie.
 “Sweet Emotion” in the opening credits provides so many iconic shots to start this movie.
 “Free Ride” starts the transition from the end of the school day into the evening.
 And with “Low Rider”, Linklater flips and bounces from shot to shot and clique to clique as they prepare for the night out during this song like no other portion of the film.
 It’s the Randall “Pink” Floyd of the soundtrack, it fits in with everyone getting ready for the evening and starting to cruise.
 Honorable mention: a song I didn’t even know before I watched the film, “Hurricane” by Bob Dylan.
-That the song playing in the background while Pink, Wooderson and Mitch make their slo-mo entrance into the Emporium elevates the scene to new heights.
+That song playing in the background while Pink, Wooderson and Mitch make their slo-mo entrance into the Emporium elevates the scene to new heights.

 Three older classmates of Linklater’s at Huntsville High School in Texas, Bobby Wooderson, Andy Slater, and Richard Floyd, filed a defamation suit against Linklater and Paramount in 2004, claiming that they were the basis of three central characters in the film, and that the filmmaker didn’t get their permission to use their likenesses/names.
 Linklater also mentions in the commentary track that he had a friend named Tony who really had the Lincoln dream, so it seems many character names were based on his real schoolmates.
-However, no character in the film has the same name as anyone that attended school with Linklater.
+However, no character in the film has the exact same name as anyone that attended school with Linklater.

 Per Linklater: “The head of Universal at the time of release called the movie 'the single most socially irresponsible movie in the history of Universal.’"

 During the filming of Dazed and Confused in Texas, actress Milla Jovovich (Michelle) and actor Shawn Andrews (Kevin Pickford) eloped to Las Vegas and tied the knot.
-Pickford was 21 at the time, but since Jovovich was only 16, her mother had the marriage annulled.
+Andrews was 21 at the time, but since Jovovich was only 16, her mother had the marriage annulled.

 The statues that Michelle (Milla Jovovich) paints over with KISS makeup were originally supposed to play a bigger role in the film.
 The statues were to be shown being stolen by Pink & Co. from in front of the local bank, before eventually being confiscated by the cops (as seen in the deleted scenes).
 KISS frontman Gene Simmons reportedly purchased the statues to add to his collection well after the movie wrapped, and later sold them at Butterfield’s KISS auction in 2000 for $6,000.
 In the original script, instead of Revolutionary-era statues from a bank, it was a Ronald McDonald statue from a McDonald’s drive through, but again they wouldn’t clear the use of their trademark so they had to re-conceptualize to the bank motif.
 And yes, in real life Linklater had a friend who helped steal a Ronald from the drive through and painted it with KISS makeup.